micmejia/bible-dump/NKJV/Galatians/Gal 3.md

 But the Scripture has confined all under sin, that the promise by faith in Jesus Christ might be given to those who believe.

 ###### 23
-But before faith came, we were kept under guard by the law, [^f]kept for the faith which would afterward be revealed.
+But before faith came, we were kept under guard by the law, kept for the faith which would afterward be revealed.

 ###### 24
-Therefore the law was our [^g]tutor _to bring us_ to Christ, that we might be justified by faith.
+Therefore the law was our tutor _to bring us_ to Christ, that we might be justified by faith.

 ###### 25
 But after faith has come, we are no longer under a tutor. ## Sons and Heirs